-There is one thing that makes omakase completely different.
-Unlike in other restaurants, you can sit at the sushi bar, and then get an opportunity to interact with the sushi chef.
+There’s one thing that makes omakase completely different.
+Unlike in other restaurants, you can sit at the sushi bar and get an opportunity to interact with the sushi chef.

 In addition to this, the chefs also share interesting recommendations and stories, which make the dining experience more exciting.

 Trust is vital when it comes to omakase

-Rather, it tells the chef that you trust his or her judgment about the recipes he or she will use, what the chef knows about your taste, and the best courses they would give you at the moment.
+Rather, it tells the chef that you trust their judgment about the recipes they’ll use, what the chef knows about your taste, and the best courses they’d give you at the moment.

 Do you like to be more in control yourself?
-Maybe one of these Yakitori grills is perfect for you to start cooking Japanese food yourself.
+Maybe one of these yakitori grills is perfect for you to start cooking Japanese food yourself.

-What’s main in omakase dinner?
+What’s the main thing about omakase dinner?

-Generally, there is no specific menu when it comes to omakase dinner.
-Even though the chef might have an idea of the freshest ingredients and what will taste good when combined, you will never get a specific list.
+Generally, there’s no specific menu when it comes to omakase dinner.
+Even though the chef might have an idea of the ingredients he’ll use and what will taste good when combined, you’ll never get a specific list.

-If you’ve just met the chef for the first time, then it’s an opportunity for the chef to showcase his or her talent and skills.
-Besides, this also allows the chef to give you a unique experience of what they have to offer.
+If you’ve just met the chef for the first time, then it’s an opportunity for the chef to showcase their talent and skills.
+Besides, this also allows the chef to give you a unique experience of what they offer!

 Complimenting your chef

 In addition, you can choose to share a cup of sake with your sushi chef.
 Your chef will appreciate this more than leaving a tip.

-However, there are 6 things that you need to understand before visiting that restaurant.
+There are 6 things that you need to understand before visiting that restaurant.
 These things include:

 What are the rules of omakase dinner?

-However, it’s important to make a great effort to “do as the Romans do,” or what the Japanese do.
+However, it’s important to make a great effort to “do as the Romans do”, or in this case, what the Japanese do.
 However, some things shouldn’t happen during an omakase dinner.
 These things are:

-- Don’t mix wasabi and soy sauce – professional chefs will put the required amount of wasabi on each piece.
+- Don’t mix wasabi and soy sauce – Professional chefs will put the required amount of wasabi on each piece.
 Adding some more wasabi would make you look like a clown.

 How much does an omakase dinner cost?

-Also read: the best Teppanyaki restaurants in America
+Also read: the best teppanyaki restaurants in America